Travel & conservation company, since 1991

 Africa Geographic Travel

-It is now legal in South Africa to trade domestically in rhino horn, after this country’s Constitutional Court recently overturned an eight-year ban on domestic trade, based on a technicality.
-This will surely help drive rhinos to extinction in the wild.
+It is now legal in South Africa to trade domestically in rhino horn after this country’s Constitutional Court recently overturned an eight-year ban on domestic trade based on a technicality.
+Given the current reality in this country, trade in rhino horn will surely help drive rhinos to extinction in our national parks.
+Allow me to explain why I hold this view.

 rhino